What Was The Traditional Role Of Women In Society

 Education: Access to education has been a key factor in empowering women and expanding their opportunities.
 Education provides women with the knowledge and skills they need to participate fully in society and to pursue their goals.
 In many countries, girls and women have historically been denied access to education, but this has changed in recent decades.
 As more women gain access to education, they are able to enter a wider range of professions and to achieve greater economic independence.

 Employment: Women's participation in the workforce has increased significantly in recent decades.
 Women are now employed in a wide range of industries and occupations, and they are making significant contributions to the economy.
-However, women still face challenges in the workplace, including gender discrimination, unequal pay, and lack of opportunities for advancement.
+Even so, women still face challenges in the workplace, including gender discrimination, unequal pay, and lack of opportunities for advancement.
 Efforts to address these challenges are essential to creating a more equitable and inclusive workforce.

 Political Participation: Women's participation in politics has also increased in recent decades.
 Women are now serving as elected officials, policymakers, and advocates for change.
 Their presence in politics brings new perspectives and priorities to the decision-making process.
-However, women are still underrepresented in politics in many countries, and they face challenges such as gender bias and lack of support.
+Still, women are still underrepresented in politics in many countries, and they face challenges such as gender bias and lack of support.

 The shift towards gender equality has been driven by a variety of factors, including the women's rights movement, changes in social attitudes, and economic development.
 The women's rights movement has played a crucial role in advocating for legal and social reforms that promote gender equality.
 Changes in social attitudes have also contributed to the shift, as more people recognize the importance of women's rights and the value of gender equality.
 Economic development has also played a role, as women's participation in the workforce has become increasingly important for economic growth.